andreoppenheimer/andre-oppenheimer/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Currently working as a volunteer as part of the project “Enhancing Speech Technology and Resources on African American English,” in collaboration with the University of Florida